8 Medical Reasons You Shouldn’t Ignore Heartburn

 The symptoms of heartburn can be similar to those of a heart attack or angina—a crushing type of chest pain that is caused by decreased blood flow to the heart.
 There are some rules of thumb for differentiating between heartburn and a heart attack.
 For instance, heartburn typically gets worse when lying down and can leave a sour taste in your mouth.
 However, there are exceptions.
 When in doubt, you should always see a doctor.
 And always go to the emergency room if you are experiencing chest tightness, break into a sweat, turn pale, become extremely weak, or pass out.
-These silent signs could mean that you're heading for a heart attack.
+Here are the lifesaving ways to tell the difference between a heart attack and heartburn.

 Gallstones are pieces of hardened digestive fluid that can form in your gallbladder, a small organ to the right of your abdomen.
 A gallstone blocking your bile duct can cause cramping in the middle or upper-right side of your abdomen.
 Often, the pain occurs just after eating—similar with heartburn.
 If you are having consistent stomach pain after eating that doesn’t approve after taking an antacid, contact your physician.
-Here are 7 common stomach pains and what they mean.
+These are the 8 foods gastroenterologists try to never eat!

-Severe heartburn could be a symptom of GERDiStock/nebari
+Severe heartburn could be a symptom of GERD

-Heartburn pain could be masking a stomach ulceriStock/DNY59
+Heartburn pain could be masking a stomach ulcer

 A stomach ulcer is a sore found in the stomach lining.
 The pain of a stomach ulcer can be felt in the upper abdomen and up into the chest, and at times can be similar to the pain of heartburn.
 If not properly treated, ulcers can lead to bleeding, perforation in the wall of the stomach, and blockage between the stomach and small intestine.
 While some stomach ulcers heal on their own, some require antibiotics and even surgery.
-Here are more clues that your stomach pain is an ulcer.
+Make sure you know the 9 signs your heartburn might be allergies instead.

-Your heartburn could be due to a hiatal herniaiStock/xmee
+Your heartburn could be due to a hiatal hernia

 Your diaphragm normally has a small opening through which your esophagus passes on its way to the stomach.
 A hiatal hernia occurs when your stomach pushes up through this hole in your diaphragm.
 A large hiatal hernia can cause food and acid to back up into your esophagus, causing heartburn.
 If you are having persistent or severe heartburn signs or symptoms, you should see a doctor.
 While usually medication is enough to control it, sometimes surgery may be needed to correct it.